junmendoza/NNPlayground/README.md

 ## As of 24-Nov-23
-[ ] Where is the label used?
+[x] Where is the label used?
 Which function?
 Layer is passed to the train function, along with the pixel image

+## As of 25-Nov-23
+[ ] Matrix class: Templatized arbitrary size MxN matrix [ ] Matrix class: Initialize members from T** input
+[ ] Matrix class: Multiply matrix x matrix
+[ ] Matrix class: Multiply matrix x vector Mx1
+[ ] Matrix class: Multiply matrix x vector Mx1

 # Image classifier NN overview
 ## Input layer: The number of neuron are the number of image pixels i.e. If input image is 28x28 pixels, then input layer has 28x28=784 neurons